Carrier battle group: Russia

 Admiral Kuznetsov has been observed sailing together with a (CBGN), (CG), (ASuW), (ASW) and Krivak I/II FFG (ASW).
-These escorts, especially the heavily armed Kirov-class battlecruiser, use advanced sensors and carry a variety of weaponry.
 During Admiral Kuznetsovs deployment to Syria in November 2016 on her first combat tour, the carrier was escorted by a pair of Udaloy-class destroyers and a Kirov-class battlecruiser en route, while additional Russian Navy warships met her off Syria.

 Admiral Kuznetsov is designed specifically to sail alone and carries greater firepower than her U.S. counterparts.
 This includes 12x SS-N-19 'Shipwreck' (long range, high speed, sea-skimming) SSMs, 24 x VLS units loaded with 192 SA-N-9 'Gauntlet' SAMs, and 8 x Kashtan CIWS with dual 30 mm guns, and 8 × AK-630 CIWS.
 Compared to the 4 × Phalanx CIWS and 4 × Sea Sparrow launchers, each with 8 missiles carried by the Nimitz class, Admiral Kuznetsov is well armed for both air-defence and offensive operations against hostile shipping.